zdenecek/pbn-cpp/ideas.md

   - generate analysis using dds.dll (double dummy solver software)
   - export into html/pdf
   - generate - integrate Bigdeal (dealing software)?

+# Must do

+Identification section

+# TODO

+Expand striping by configuring what to keep - by a file or string/ what to remove